mlim1972/micronaut-boilerplate/README.md

   This class uses the following annotations: @Singleton, @Transactional
 - [service/UserService](src/main/groovy/com/example/service/UserService.groovy).
   Added a couple of methods and updated the existing methods
-- [resources/application.yml](src/main/resources/application.yml).
+- [resources/application.yml](src/main/resources/application.properties).
 Updated the configuration file
-  to use MySQL directly rather than testcontainers.
-  The configuration file also has the security configuration.
+  to add security configuration.
 The security configuration is used to configure the authentication provider and the JWT configuration.
-  Notice the $ sign as the value for some of the properties.
+  Notice the $ sign as the value for some properties.
 This is used to get the value from the environment variables.
 The environment variables are set in the script [setenv.sh](setenv.sh).
   Example: **'${JWT_SECRET}'**.
 This will get the value from the environment variable JWT_SECRET